Gur0v/zeptofetch/README.md

 ## 🎯 Overview

-zeptofetch is a lightning-fast, minimalist system information retrieval tool designed for users who appreciate performance and simplicity.
-With its microscopic footprint and zero external dependencies, zeptofetch provides the fastest way to display essential system information while maintaining elegant output formatting.
+zeptofetch is a fast, minimalist system information retrieval tool designed for users who appreciate performance and simplicity.
+With its microscopic footprint, zero external dependencies, and modular codebase, zeptofetch provides the fastest way to display essential system information while maintaining elegant output formatting.
+The source code is organized into easily modifiable components, making it simple to customize the information displayed or add new features.

 ## 📸 Preview